 Carter Newell Lawyers is an award winning specialist law firm providing legal advice to Australian and international corporate clients.

-Our Commercial Property team, is led by partner's Bronwyn Clarkson and Karen Brown, who have extensive experience advising public and private sector clients on the broad range of issues which arise in the property and development industry.
+Led by partner Bronwyn Clarkson, our Commercial Property team has extensive experience advising public and private sector clients on the broad range of issues which arise in the property and development industry.

 Our team is passionate about the property industry and has developed a reputation for delivering effective, timely and clear advice which balances clients’ commercial and legal interests.
 Our team is focused on combining a high degree of technical skill and knowledge with our significant commercial and practical experience.

 The Commercial Property team prides itself on working with clients to understand their business and desired outcomes and acts for a variety of clients across various sectors including developers, institutional and private investors, government authorities and other statutory bodies.

 Our team offers a full range of commercial property services to our clients, including: